chucklever/i-d-nfs-acl/draft-cel-nfsv4-nfsacl.md

 #### DESCRIPTION

-The GETATTR procedure retrieves the attributes for a specified file system object.
-The object is identified by the file handle that the server returned as part of the response from an NFS version 2 LOOKUP, CREATE, MKDIR, or SYMLINK procedure (or from the MOUNT service, described elsewhere).
+The GETATTR procedure retrieves the current file atttributes associated with the file system object specified by the GETATTR2args.fh field.
+The client obtains this file handle using one of the NFS version 2 LOOKUP, CREATE, MKDIR, SYMLINK procedures, or the MOUNT service, as described in {{RFC1094}}.

-On entry, the arguments in GETATTR2args are:

-object
-: The file handle of an object whose attributes are to beretrieved.

-On successful return, GETATTR2res.status is ACL2_OK and GETATTR2res.resok contains:

-obj_attributes
-: The attributes for the object.
+If the GETATTR procedure is successful, the server sets the GETATTR2res.status field to ACL2_OK, and fills in the GETATTR2resok.attr field with the file object's current file attributes, as detailed in
+{{RFC1094}}.

-Otherwise, GETATTR2res.status contains the error on failure and no other results are returned.
+Otherwise, GETATTR2res.status contains an error status on failure and no other results are returned.

 #### IMPLEMENTATION

-The attributes of file system objects is a point of major disagreement between different operating systems.
-Servers should make a best attempt to support all of the attributes in the fattr3 structure so that clients can count on this as a common ground.
-Some mapping may be required to map local attributes to those in the fattr3 structure.

-Today, most client NFS version 2 protocol implementations implement a time-bounded attribute caching scheme to reduce over-the-wire attribute checks.
+Refer to {{Section 2.3.5 of RFC1094}} for details about the content of the returned file attributes.

 #### ERRORS